froggologies/nexus-k8s-deployment/README.md

 3. Automatically deploy to a test environment

 This ensures that every change in test branch is automatically deployed to a test environment.

+## Future Improvements

+1. Enhanced IAM permission using least privilege access
+2. Private cluster with a hardened network
+3. Add datastore provisioning as the gcs blobstore require
+4. Add CI/CD pipeline for the deployment